From Numbers to Container Strings: Introduction

 \subsection{Exponentiation}

-Peter Aczel, in the context of constructive mathematics, coined the word \emph{taboo} for a principle that you do not want to be derivable in your system more or less as if it were falsum.
+Peter Aczel, in the context of constructive mathematics, coined the word \emph{taboo} for a principle that you do not want to be derivable in your system more or less as if it were \emph{falsum}.
 For us, in this paper, the totality of exponentiation is such a taboo.
 We insist on slow growth.
 Of course, exponentiation does still throw its platonic shadow downwards.
 For example, in the treatment of Smullyan coding, we do use the notion \emph{being a power of 2}.

 In the context of the development of the $\upbeta$-function in a very weak theory, Emil \jer\ avoids exponentiation by shortening the length of the sequences.
 In the context of Smullyan and Markov coding, we have the following issue.
-We want to code ur-strings of numbers.
+We want to code container strings of numbers.
 We want to make the strings code sequences of all numbers.
-One way in which the numbers appear in the binary strings is as tally numbers, strings of {\tt a}'s, where the number $n$ is coded by ${\tt a}^n$.
+One way in which the numbers appear in the binary strings is as \emph{tally numbers}, strings of {\tt a}'s, where the number $n$ is coded by ${\tt a}^n$.
 So, why not code $n_0,\dots,n_{k-1}$ simply as ${\tt b}{\tt a}^{n_0} \dots {\tt b}{\tt a}^{k-1}$?
-In the case of Markov coding, as we will see, this plan works perfectly.
+As we will see, in the case of Markov coding, this plan works perfectly.
 The reason is that the string representing ${\tt a}^n$ is Markov-coded by the matrix $\sspl 1n01$, a perfectly small object in terms of $n$.
 On the other hand, the same string is Smullyan-coded by the number $2^n-1$.
 So, the codes of tally numbers grow exponentially in the given number.
 In the Smullyan case, the solution is as follows.
 Our coding of binary strings in the numbers is 1-1.
 So, we represent sequences of numbers as sequences of the corresponding strings.
 Thus, we need to code sequences of all strings as strings.
 There are several ways to do that.
-We will address those in Subsection~\ref{lerendesmurf}.
+We will discuss those in Subsection~\ref{lerendesmurf}.

 We do not need explicit shortening in the construction of the Smullyan and of the Markov coding.
 This does not mean that we can have sequences of any length.
 For example, in the Markov case, the string $({\tt ba})^n$ is definable (by a Diophantine predicate) as a function of $n$ (as proved in by Yuri Matiyasevich), but this involves exponential growth.
 Thus, the $n$ for which Markov-style $({\tt ba})^n$ exists, can only live in a logarithmic cut.
 The same holds already for ${\tt a}^n$ in the Smullyan case.